-Over time the effects of gravity and through the many traumas we will experience in life, one or more of those arches can start to falter and weaken when not properly supported.
-That puts extra load on the others which can lead to foot pain, knee pain, lower back pain and many other symptoms throughout the body.
+Over time the effects of gravity and the many traumas we will experience in life, one or more of those arches can start to falter and weaken when not adequately supported.
+That puts an extra load on the others areas of the body.
+Those additional loads can lead to foot pain, knee pain, lower back pain, and many other symptoms throughout the body.